theinvertedform/umt.world/collections/_stories/2023-09-19-beneath-language.md

 # Thursday

-Blue light from the screen shines against the orange glow of the room.
-There is a quiet moment in your indentured servitude. work---just long enough to check my messages.
-We are not allowed to check our phones at work because the clock wants to extinguish life, and when you connect to the outside world, you are defying capital's thanatotic logic.
-Death is comforting, giving us the easy identity of a corpse. *The dog's teeth need to be pulled.
+Blue light from the screen hits the orange glow of the room.
+There is a quiet moment---long enough to check my messages.
+We are not allowed to check our phones at work because the clock wants to extinguish life.
+When you connect to the outside world, you are defying capital's thanatotic logic.
+Death is comforting, giving us the easy identity of a corpse.

+*The dog's teeth need to be pulled.
 You need to pay me back.* She's not even my dog anymore: the news shouldn't affect me, and yet my eyes prick painfully.
 The bathroom stinks of piss.
 "I'm taking five."
 A brisk walk out of view turns into a panicked run around the block.
 Panting turns into hyperventilation.
 Heart pounding turns into heart racing.

 "Are you okay?"
 A girl asks me like it's her job.
 She keeps her distance from me, the guy sitting on the curb, face wet and wringing his hair.